warehouse-web/warehouse/src/pages/events/2020-03-02-launch-a-magazine-reader-02.md

-      For this issue, which was made in collaboration with Ruby Hoette and MA Fashion Strategy generation 28 and desinged by Corine van der Wal, we have focused on reading each and every word.
+      For this issue, which was made in collaboration with Ruby Hoette and MA Fashion Strategy generation 28 and designed by Corine van der Wal, we have focused on reading each and every word.
 This process of dissecting and analysing reveals the actual structure and content of the magazine.
 (Which words are used?
 Is it readable at all?
 Is the meaning clear?
 Which values